Amirhossein-Zare/LEO-CVAE/README.md

 # Entropy-Guided CVAE: An Uncertainty-Aware Approach to Generative Oversampling

-This repository contains the official implementation for the paper "Entropy-Guided CVAE: An Uncertainty-Aware Approach to Generative Oversampling".
+This repository contains the official implementation for the paper "Uncertainty-Aware Generative Oversampling Using an Entropy-Guided Conditional Variational Autoencoder".

 ## Setup